Azshene/THM_Solver/README.md

 Step 3: Go through the solution step by step as shown in the images in the "/solution" folder.
         Here's an example solution of the 4x4 board, board1.csv: https://imgur.com/a/oArHJZr

+Step 3.5: If you're having difficulty beating the required score by using the solver to simply clear the most amount possible of the board, here's an alternative method:
+          In principle you can "force" the solver to prioritize clearing certain sections of the board.
+Whenever you discover a treasure you could type out a new board file               that includes the region you want cleared, or perhaps a small section of the surrounding area.
+When you find a solution that satisfies you, you follow that solution on           the full 22x11 board.
+You will then have a new 22x11 board that is partially cleared which you can then input as a new .csv file (0 counts as a cleared board space in           the .csv file) and continue from then on, repeating the process when you discover a new treasure.

 Step 4: Hopefully enjoy your platinum.
-It will probably still require a little bit of luck with the positioning of the treasures.
+It will probably still require a little bit of luck with the positioning of the treasures, and inputting can be tedious.

 Two additional files are included in the project: